scheeloong/scheeloong.github.io/_contents/02-research.md

 Within recommender systems itself, there are many interesting problems to tackle.
 * Cold-Start: What item do you recommend to a new user?
 What if the item itself is new?
 * Sparse Rating Matrix: Very few ratings for most of the items.
 How do you learn in this scenario?
+* Scalable Recommendation: Lots of users, lots of items.
+Recommendation algorithms needs to scale.
 * Diversity: How to recommend a diverse set of items instead of just popular ones?
+Adaptive Submodularity.
 * Personalized: How to personalized recommendation to users instead of recommend similar items to all users?
 * Imbalanced: Rating Matrix are imbalanced.
 Majority of the ratings goes to the popular items.
 * Semi-supervised Learning: For some applications, you only have data for items user purchased which is normally biased towards items a user likes.
 Hence, it is a special form of semi-supervised learning.
 This is also known as the One-Class problem in Recommender Systems
-* Active Learning: What should you recommend to learn more about the user for personalized recommendations in future?
-* Offline Evaluation: How do we evaluate recommender systems offline, without access to a real online recommender sytem.
 * Content Embedding: How do we encode content information regarding users and items into useful embeddings?
 This also includes content like sound waves, images, geo-location.
+* Image Recommendation: Embedding images and learning the features of each image based on style.
+* Natural Language Recommendation: Embedding product reviews and product description as content information using Language Embeddings.
+* Sequential Recommendation: How do we account for time and order of recommendations?
 * Session-Based Recommendation: How do we recommend in a sequence within a short browsing session?
-* Sequential Recommendation: How do we account for time and order of recommendations?
+* Active Learning: What should you recommend to learn more about the user for personalized recommendations in future?
+* Offline Evaluation: How do we evaluate recommender systems offline, without access to a real online recommender sytem.
+* Reinforcement Learning Recommendation: Exploration and exploitation trade-offs on recommendation choice to maximize cumulative rewards.

 ### Exploration-Exploitation Tradeoff = Multi-armed Bandit
 Active learning normally requires a tradeoff between exploring new items vs exploiting popular well known items